Foire comtoise

 The funfair of Besançon by night.

 The Funfair of Besançon is a festive event who takes place every year in the Micropolis in the district of Planoise.

 History

-This event is the most festive gathering of Franche-Comté, and met every year more than 140.000 visitors and more than 450 exhibitors, and exist since 1936.
-In 2010, 20.000 visitors where attracted at the opening day.
+This event is the most festive gathering of Franche-Comté, and met every year more than 140,000 visitors and more than 450 exhibitors, and exist since 1936.
+In 2010, 20,000 visitors where attracted at the opening day.

+The Foire comtoise was cancelled in 2020, due to the Covid-19 pandemic.
+There was a record attendance of 157,691 in 2023.